 Birding Passion, Collegiate Climbers, Oyster Shell Return

-Sheila Hargis says birding and the birding community transformed her life by channeling her enthusiasm for ornithology onto others.
-Meets some of the students on University of Texas rock climbing team and see what it takes to excel at this demanding...
+Shelia Hargis says birding and the birding community transformed her life by channeling her enthusiasm for ornithology onto others.
+Meet some of the students on University of exas' rock climbing team and see what it takes to excel at this...

 How does someone go from shy introvert to a highly respected field-guide?
-Sheila Hargis says birding and the birding community transformed her life by channeling her enthusiasm for ornithology onto others.
+Shelia Hargis says birding and the birding community transformed her life by channeling her enthusiasm for ornithology onto others.

 People have been climbing rocks since rocks were invented, but college climbing teams are a new thing.
-Meets some of the students on the national champion University of Texas club climbing team and see what it takes to excel at this demanding sport.
+Meet some of the students on the national champion University of Texas' club climbing team and see what it takes to excel at this demanding sport.

 Children growing up in increasingly urban areas need to understand to role that wildlife plays in our world, but not all teachers know enough to teach it.
 ProjectWILD is empowering teachers with the lessons and activities they need to educate the next generation of wildlife stewards.

 A unique recycling program is underway, and it's helping our bays.
 By returning old oyster shells up and down the coast, many Texas reefs are on the rebound.

 A flat and arid landscape near Lubbock comes to life when seasonal playa lakes fill with water.